kemsar/gitlab-ci-rancher-deploy/HELP.md

 ```
-Usage: ranchlab [OPTIONS]
+Usage: ranchertool [OPTIONS]

-  Performs an in service upgrade of the service specified on the command
+  Performs an operation on a Rancher service specified on the command
   line

 Options: